Case Study

-See how sieve address data quality issues that previously led to production breakages/stoppages for a group of commodities-focused investors
+See how sieve addresses data quality issues that previously led to production breakages/stoppages for a group of commodities-focused investors

 Context

-The Data Engineer and Portfolio Manager duo we worked with focused on trading commodities.
-They wanted up-to-date export information that wasn't available on the market.
-The delay on vendors' feeds was too much for the team to tolerate - so they planned to collect the data themselves.
+Tom, a Data Engineer at a commodities trading team, worked with a Portfolio Manager to source up-to-date export information that wasn't available on the market.
+The delay on vendors' feeds was too much for the team to tolerate, so they planned to collect the data themselves.

 Issues